SBULeeLab/LinguaFranca-FSE19/README.md

 ### By hand

 To install, execute the script `./configure` on an Ubuntu 16.04 machine with root privileges.
-This will obtain and install the various dependencies (OS packages, REDOS detectors, npm modules, and pypi modules).
+This will obtain and install the various dependencies (e.g. OS packages, REDOS detectors) and compile all analysis tools.
-It will also initialize submodules.

 The final line of this script is `echo "Configuration complete.
 I hope everything works!"`.
 If you see this printed to the console, great!